CLIENT PROJECT PROFILE: Adam Wayne Digital Business Card

 Project Timeline & What's Included

-This type of project can be carried out over various timelines, but generally they are pretty quick from beginning to end.
+So, how long does professional video take to make?
+This specific type of project can be carried out over various timelines, but generally they are pretty quick from beginning to end.
 Producing these takes about 2 to 3 weeks -1 week for development, 1 half-day shoot (4 to 5 hours), and 1 to 2 weeks for editing and final delivery.

 Included in a project like this are professional concept development, camera operation, sound mixing, lighting set up, editing, coloring, music, and final delivery of your video in multiple formats that can be used on a wide array of platforms (ie: website, embedded into email, Facebook posts and stories, Instagram posts and stories, YouTube, Vimeo, and more).